tomstejskal/apinette/README.md

 - `body` - a string a table containing the body of POST request
 - `handle_response` - a function, which receives the response and returns nothing (ie. to convert response body)
+- `method` - a HTTP method of custom request (there are defined global variables GET, POST, PUT and DELETE, which contain respective HTTP method strings)

 If body is table, then it is encoded as json object and HTTP header Content-Type is set to 'application/json'.
 If the supplied headers also contain Content-Type header,